xplosionmind/tommi.space/content/jam/public/Brave.md

 toc: false
 images: https://tommi.space/brave.webp
 ---
 On the internet, the debate concerning Brave is firing up.
-Even if my main browser remains the great [[Firefox]], I think that Brave developers’ choices are clever and very promising.
+Even if my main browser remains the great [Firefox](content/jam/public/Firefox.md), I think that Brave developers’ choices are clever and very promising.
 I have installed it and I use it occasionally.

 ## Resources